15+ years • 6,500+ jobs completed • 1,500+ Oklahoma homes served

 Heat Pump Repair | Central Oklahoma

 Air-source heat pumps are more complex than standard AC systems, they run year-round in both heating and cooling modes, and the reversing valve that switches between modes is a common failure point that most general HVAC techs misdiagnose.
-Dave Hartzell has been repairing heat pumps in central Oklahoma since the early 1990s with NATE certification and Trane Comfort Specialist training.
+Dave Hartzell has been repairing heat pumps in central Oklahoma for 15+ years with NATE certification and Trane Comfort Specialist training.
 If your heat pump is blowing the wrong temperature, freezing up, short cycling, or making unusual noise, Hartzell’s diagnoses it correctly the first time.

 Hartzell’s is booked weeks out during peak season.
 Call 405-375-4822 now to lock in your spot, same-day often available for urgent issues.
 Or use the chat button in the corner.